Information for students wanting to gain experience and career skills through an internship.

 Prepare for your future career.
 Gain professional skills and practical work experience.
 Enhance your resume.
 Establish professional references.

 Internships allow students to explore the world of anthropology and work in an environment where classroom knowledge is applied to practical learning skills.
 The department maintains relationships with many local organizations and government offices to assist students in finding an internship placement matched to their interests and career goals.
+Limited stipends are available to students who have a financial need and who complete an internship with a not-for-profit 501(c)3 tax-exempt organization.

-If you represent a community-based organization, government office, or corporation that is interested in hosting, and you would like more information on participating in our internship program, please send an email to Dr. Burnet.
+If you represent a community-based organization, government office, or corporation that is interested in hosting, and you would like more information on participating in our internship program, please send an email to Dr. Zhao.

 The College of Arts & Sciences has established the following internship prerequisites.